 Blogiverse - Talking About Everything

 Just a blog of some guy.
+Actually, it's just a place for me to collect info, and is here more for me than you.
 I don't really have a single thing that I talk about, more like everything in the Blogosphere.
 Maybe it will be interesting, maybe you'll be bored to death.
 Hey, it's my web page, so I can do with it as I please.
 I just hope that you get some information or enlightenment out of it when you come to visit.
 So please visit often!
 Oh, and scroll down to the bottom for my big red A.

 My Photo